My Hands and Feet Are Always Cold — Should I Worry?

 If you have a shooting pain once for 20 seconds and it never comes back, you may never get to the bottom of it.
 But if you have shooting pain in your hands, feet or anywhere in your body for 20 seconds at a time — and it happens 10 times a day for two weeks — something is probably going on.

-“That’s something you want to discuss with your doctor,” she says.
+“Don’t be shy, that’s something you want to discuss with your doctor,” Dr. Bishop says.